Daandelange/kirby3-simplestats/README.md

 ```
 Eventually add `--depth 1` to discard the repo commit history. (saves disk space)

 - **Option 3** : Composer (*update the command to match the latest version*)
 `composer require daandelange/simplestats:~0.6.2-beta` (update with `composer update`)
 _Note: While `SimpleStats` is still alpha, there is no stable channel for composer, so you need to specify the unstable version._
 _Note: I don't make a release for every small change.
-If you want to use the latest version with composer, you can manually enter a commit :_ `composer update kcomposer require daandelange/simplestats:dev-master#dbdb4a2 --with-dependencies`
+If you want to use the latest version with composer, you can manually enter a commit :_
+`composer require daandelange/simplestats:dev-master#dbdb4a2 --with-dependencies`.

 ****